MehrabTurjo/team-titan-dream2050/README.md

 ---

-## Demo Video – AI Astro Bot in Action
+## Project Demonstration

 Watch a quick screen recording of our **AI Astro Bot Assistant** guiding users through a mission.
-This demo highlights real-time voice support, multilingual guidance, and NASA data–backed interaction.
+This video highlights real-time voice support, multilingual guidance, and NASA data–backed interaction.

 [Watch on YouTube](https://youtu.be/your-video-link)